Yusuaa/Ok-Claude/README.md

 | 📝 **Transcription** | Uses Whisper for accurate understanding |
 | 🧠 **Intelligence** | Connected to Claude API for responses and complex commands |
 | 🚀 **Control** | Launch applications and web navigation |

+> ⚠️ **Language Support**: This project currently only supports **French** voice commands.
+> The Vosk wake word model and Whisper transcription are configured for French.

 ---